 Iron supplements for pregnancy provide an effective, affordable way to support your overall health and well-being, along with that of your baby.

-Pregnant women face an increased risk of iron deficiency anemia, or IDA.
+Pregnant women face an increased risk of iron deficiency anemia or IDA.
 Developing IDA places your unborn baby at an increased risk for low birth weight and impaired development.
 It also increases the risk of premature birth.

 Do You Need Pregnancy Iron Supplements?